 Contact our office in San Diego, CA, today to schedule your free consultation with a San Diego car accident attorney.
 You are not under any obligation to retain our law firm after meeting with an attorney for a free case review.

-Car Accidents Are a Leading Cause of Death for Children
+Car Accidents Are a Leading Cause of Death for Children in San Diego, California

-In 2018, over 97,000 children were injured, and 636 children under 12 died in motor vehicle accidents.
+According to statistics, in 2018, over 97,000 children were injured, and 636 children under 12 died in motor vehicle accidents.
 A third of the children who died in car crashes were not restrained in a safety seat or seat belt.

 Automobile crashes are a leading cause of death for children in the United States.
 Parents and caregivers can significantly reduce death and injury risk by merely securing children in a child safety seat or booster seat.

 What Are the California Child Car Seat Laws?

 The California child car seat laws are straightforward.
 All children under the age of two years must ride in a rear-facing car seat until they reach 40 or more inches in height or the child weighs 40 or more pounds.